Místico: Rise to stardom (2004–2009)

-In 2004, Urive was repackaged as Místico and given an elaborate backstory to go with his new ring persona.
-Místico (the character) was an orphan taken in by the wrestling priest Fray Tormenta and taught to wrestle by him before making his debut for CMLL in 2004.
-CMLL had tried to use the storyline previously with El Sagrado, but it had failed to take off.
-Following his debut as Místico, he began teaming with Volador Jr. and Misterioso II, working the second or third match of the card.
-He participated in the 6th Annual Leyenda de Plata tournament but did not make it past the first round.
-He had more success in the 2004 Gran Alternativa tag team tournament, which he won with established star El Hijo del Santo.
-After winning the Gran Alternativa, Místico was nicknamed El Principe de Plata y Oro (the Prince of Silver and Gold), after the main colors of his outfits.
-Shortly afterward, the bookers began teaming him with other established técnicos (faces), such as Negro Casas and Shocker, against the top rudo (heel) groups, Los Guerreros del Infierno and La Furia del Norte.
-His stature made him an underdog and his high-flying moves, such as diving arm-drags, made him popular with Mexico City crowds.
-The Wrestling Observer Newsletter voted Místico the 2006 "Performer of the Year", "Biggest Box Office Draw", and "Best Flying Wrestler" in their "Year-End Awards".
-He was also ranked third in Pro Wrestling Illustrateds list of the top 500 wrestlers of 2007.
+In 2004, CMLL repackaged Urive as Místico, giving him an elaborate backstory to go with his new persona.
+Místico (the character) was an orphan taken in by the wrestling priest Fray Tormenta, who taught him to wrestle; CMLL's previous attempt at this storyline with El Sagrado failed to take off.
+He began teaming with Volador Jr. and Misterioso II on the second or third match of the card.
+On July 16, he participated in the Leyenda de Plata ("The Silver Legend") tournament, eliminating Virus before being eliminated by Tarzan Boy in the first round.
+Later that year, he won the Torneo Gran Alternativa ("Great Alternative Tournament") with veteran El Hijo del Santo, after which he was nicknamed El Principe de Plata y Oro ("The Prince of Silver and Gold"), a reference to the main colors of his outfits.
+Shortly afterward, the bookers began teaming him with other established técnicos (faces), such as Negro Casas and Shocker, against the top rúdo (heel) groups Los Guerreros del Infierno and La Furia del Norte.
+His stature made him an underdog, and his high-flying moves, such as diving arm-drags, made him popular with Arena México crowds.